open-AIMS/ereefs-visualisation-portal-static-website/README.md

   - [x] remove the About -> eReefs Program Website menu item
   - [x] add icons for external links (even ASCII character are better than nothing)
   - [ ] drop down text color should be darker
-  - [ ] main banner link not working
+  - [x] main banner link not working
-  - [ ] make the main banner a little less prominent (reduce the height)
+  - [x] make the main banner a little less prominent (reduce the height)
+    - I assume Marc is happy with this as he created large_image_header.css
 - [ ] fix links to R and python tutorials
+  - not 100% sure what this was referring to.
+I have fixed the about page.
-- [ ] Remove "AIMS eReefs" at the top of the home page
+- [x] Remove "AIMS eReefs" at the top of the home page
 - [ ] remove other H1s.
 Should only be 1 on a page
 - [ ] Help page:
   - [ ] increase whitespace (or make it consistent with the product page headings)
   - [ ] add an image banner to the top of the help page (if necessary to make it less dull)
-- [ ] on About page remove the table and link to the tutorials page (replace last sentence)
+- [x] on About page remove the table and link to the tutorials page (replace last sentence)
 - [ ] product page visualisation should stick to the existing quarto column size
   - [ ] home page blocks of links should rows of 2 instead of rows of 3.
 - [x] mistaken font [times new roman] on the depth drop down